3mralaa159/Excel-Analysis/Handling Mixed Date Formats in Power Query/Readme.md

 If you’ve ever struggled with converting date columns due to formatting issues, this guide is for you!

+## Key Learnings
+- Handling Mixed Data Types: Use Value.Is to differentiate between Text and Date types in Power Query.
+This ensures appropriate transformations for each type.
+- Flexible Formatting: Recognizing delimiters (/, -) and rearranging parts enables you to handle various date formats without hardcoding assumptions.
+- Graceful Error Handling: Leveraging try...otherwise allows you to preserve invalid entries and prevent data loss, ensuring transparency during the cleaning process.
+- Automation Benefits: A well-designed transformation formula reduces manual intervention, streamlines data workflows, and ensures consistency across datasets.

 ## Situation
 While working on a sales dataset, I encountered a recurring issue: the date column contained inconsistent formats.
 Some entries were valid Date types, others were strings in various formats, and a few were invalid.
 Attempting to convert the column to a Date type in Power Query led to errors, making it difficult to process the data efficiently.
+Inconsistent data can lead to errors and inefficiencies in analysis.
+This solution ensures cleaner, standardized data, saving time and reducing manual corrections.

 ## Task
 - The goal was to: